SolidDigital/magic-focus-finder/README.md

-  keymap : {},  //override the default browser keymap focusableAttribute : '', //override the default data attribute used to denote focusability focusedClass : '', // a focus class for non focusable elements defaultFocusedElement : '' // a element reference, or a selector container : '' //the container in which this thing lives, default to the document., eventNamespace : '' //custom namespace for events, default to 'magicFocusFinder' }
+  keymap : {},  //override the default browser keymap focusableAttribute : '', //override the default data attribute used to denote focusability focusedClass : '', // a focus class for non focusable elements defaultFocusedElement : '', // a element reference, or a selector container : '', //the container in which this thing lives, default to the document., eventNamespace : '', //custom namespace for events, default to 'magicFocusFinder' overrideDirectionAttribute : 'focus-overrides', captureFocusAttribute : 'capture-focus', dynamicPositionAttribute : 'dynamic-position'
+}
 ```